 Not all youth are the same.
 Some are sexually active, some are sexually active but unmarried, and others are married and sexually active.
 Many young people, however, particularly those who are not married, lack access to contraceptive information and services.
-Expanding contraceptive options for young people means providing information on anything from abstinence and fertility awareness to consistent condom use and dual protection, to LARCs.
+Expanding contraceptive options and ensuring informed choice for young people means providing information on anything from abstinence and fertility awareness to consistent condom use and dual protection, to LARCs.

 The International Center for Research on Women (ICRW) conducted a review of the literature to identify barriers to adolescents’ access to and use of family planning services, programmatic approaches for increasing access and uptake of those services, gaps in the evidence that require further research, and areas that are ripe for future investment (2014).